monknomo/pywe/README.md

 Extending PyWE
 ---------------------

-PyWE can be extended by adding files that windows can execute (batch file, vbscript, powershell script, other) to the %PYWE_HOME%\lib\commands directory.
+PyWE can be extended by adding files that windows can execute (batch files, vbscripts, powershell scripts, executables, others) to the %PYWE_HOME%\lib\commands directory.
 PyWE passes arguments to scripts in this form "script.bat script_name other args following"  Each script should parse "script.bat script_name --help" and echo something helpful.

 ### Simple PyWE Extension Example